gcp-development/web-application/README.md

 ![image](https://user-images.githubusercontent.com/76512851/224685345-476db57f-017b-4d33-817f-c82abddf1916.png)

-For this small user interface(UI) the [React version 18](https://reactjs.org/versions) was used because, in [concurrent mode](https://reactjs.org/blog/2022/03/29/react-v18.html#what-is-concurrent-react), React can work on several state updates concurrently.
+The [React version 18](https://reactjs.org/versions) was used to build this user interface(UI).
+Because of the [concurrent mode](https://reactjs.org/blog/2022/03/29/react-v18.html#what-is-concurrent-react) that comes with this version.
+This new feature allows React to work on several state updates concurrently.

+ [TanStack Query](https://tanstack.com/query/latest) providing asynchronous state management, server-state utilities and data fetching and [React Router](https://reactrouter.com/en/main), which allow our app to update the URL from a link click without making another request for another document from the server.

 Also,were implemented two "must have features" in every modern UI.
-[TanStack Query](https://tanstack.com/query/latest) providing asynchronous state management, server-state utilities and data fetching and [React Router](https://reactrouter.com/en/main), which allow our app to update the URL from a link click without making another request for another document from the server.

 SolidJS vs [React](https://www.solidjs.com/guides/comparison#react)